Letterkenny: Demographics

 The population of Letterkenny in 1841 was 2,161.

 Letterkenny is the largest town in County Donegal.
 Despite having a long tradition of emigration that continued until the early 1990s, Letterkenny has since had net immigration.
 The recent immigrants include people from Central Europe, Africa, and Asia.
 This is reflected in the recent growth of immigrant restaurants and shops, including Chinese and Indian restaurants, as well as specialised shops run by and providing goods for Africans, Asians, South Americans, and Central Europeans.
 Letterkenny is home to one of Ireland's few Hindu temples.

 The figures for the ethnic and cultural background of people in the state in 2006 revealed that 16% of Letterkenny's population are non-nationals.
-The figures also show that most of Donegal's non-national population live in the town.
+The figures also show that most of Donegal's non-national population lives in the town.
 Of the town's total population, 2,709 are non-nationals.
-According to the 2006 census 4,957 people have a disability illness, 640 people have a registered disability, 537 have a chronic illness while 345 suffer from a psychological or an emotional condition.
+According to the 2006 census, 4,957 people have a disability illness, 640 people have a registered disability, 537 have a chronic illness, while 345 suffer from a psychological or an emotional condition.
 The 2006 census also revealed that there were 199 travellers living within the town's environs.